40843245/Utility/Object/Object/Object/ObjectHandler/v1/README.md

 Rule 3:

-If length of src is greater than or equal to expectedLength, then it will not fill anything, thus the returned value is equal to src.
+If length of src is greater than or equal to expectedLength, then it will not fill anything, just convert it to a expectedType-type object.

 Rule 4: